State Insurance CE Information

 If you are currently enrolled in a course and want state insurance CE credit reported to a state but did not select state insurance CE when registering, please contact our Student Services Center at 800-237-9990 option 2.

 Requesting State Insurance Credit After Completing the Course

 If you initially declined state insurance CE credit at the time you enrolled in a course and later decide you want credit, download the Request for CE Credit form and send it to the College within one week of passing your exam.
 A processing fee of $45 is assessed for all requests for state insurance CE credit submitted after completion of the course.
 The College for Financial Planning does not accept responsibility for credits rejected by the state due to untimely or incomplete submission of the Request for CE Credit form to the College.

 If you are an employee of Edward Jones and you are in the AAMS® or CFP Certification Professional Education Program, download the Edward Jones CE Request form.

 Proctor and Affidavit Requirements

-It is recommended that students use a Prometric, PSI, or ISO Quality Testing center for all College for Financial Planning examinations.
+It is recommended that students use a Prometric or ISO Quality Testing center for all College for Financial Planning examinations.
 These Testing centers satisfy most states' and the College for Financial Planning's definition of a disinterested third-party proctor*.
 If you choose not to take your examination at a testing facility, you must arrange for your own disinterested third party to serve as your proctor or monitor.

 - New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be submitted.